robinspollak/project-ideas/no-computer.md

 aren't and conjecture why not.
 If so, describe them and provide links.
 How well do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_
 I dont think there are any other DSLs in this domain.
+This is because problem sets work so well!

 ## The Project